-Pursuant to the Master Subordinate Indenture, the Authority may exclude from its calculation of Subordinate Aggregate Annual Debt Service with respect to the Subordinate Obligations, for the purpose of determining compliance with the rate covenant described above, the payment of debt service or portions thereof on Subordinate Obligations whose debt service is payable from amounts not included in Revenues, including, but not limited to PFC revenues, Federal Direct Payments and Subordinate Capitalized Interest.
+Pursuant to the Master Subordinate Indenture, the Authority may exclude from its calculation of Subordinate Aggregate Annual Debt Service with respect to the Subordinate Obligations, for the purpose of determining compliance with the rate covenant described above, the payment of debt service or portions thereof on Subordinate Obligations whose debt service is payable from amounts not included in Revenues, including, but not limited to PFC revenues and Subordinate Capitalized Interest.
 The exclusion of such debt service could result in higher debt service coverage ratios.
 The Authority expects to use (a) PFC revenues to pay a portion of the debt service on the Senior Series 2013 Bonds, the Subordinate Series 2019A Bonds and the Subordinate Series 2020 Bonds and (b) Subordinate Capitalized Interest to pay a portion of the debt service on the Subordinate Series 2019 Bonds.
-The Authority does not expect to use any PFCs to pay debt service on the Subordinate Series 2019B Bonds.
 See "-Use of PFCs to Pay Debt Service," "DEVELOPMENT OF SAN DIEGO INTERNATIONAL AIRPORT-Funding Sources for Capital Program-Passenger Facility Charges" and "CERTAIN INVESTMENT CONSIDERATIONS-Unavailability of, or Delay in, Anticipated Funding Sources-Availability of PFCs" for additional information about the Authority's expected use of PFC revenues.
-See also "APPENDIX A-FINANCIAL FEASIBILITY REPORT."